 Master of Public Administration (MPA)

-Mission: The Master of Public Administration (MPA) degree at Kansas State University prepares both mid and pre-career students to serve the public interest and establish themselves as civic leaders.
+Mission: The Master of Public Administration (MPA) degree at Kansas State University prepares both pre and in-service students to serve the public interest and establish themselves as civic leaders.
 The program emphasizes a theoretically informed and research driven skills based approach to learning designed to insure that our students develop specific competencies which prepare them for the challenges of work in the public and non-profit sectors immediately upon graduation.
 Our faculty’s approach to education begins with a broad exposure to policy systems, political environments, administrative principals and research methods.
 Additionally, our students are required to think critically, apply knowledge and seek practical solutions to real world problems.
 Our low faculty to student ratio contributes to a student-centered learning environment in which we are able to instill in our students the ethics of public service and professional management that are critical to the diverse and changing modern workplace.

 The MPA degree program is a flexible professional degree designed for those who wish to hold administrative positions in a wide range of administrative environments in the public sector.
 Graduates are trained for employment with government agencies at the federal, state, or local level, and with regional or sub-state organizations.
 Opportunities are also available for graduates of the program with nonprofit organizations, public interest groups or commissions, private corporations that work with government agencies, and international organizations.